 Each team has a (1) goalie, three (3) forwards and two (2) defensemen (same lineup as ice hockey).
-Each team consists of a minimum of 4 players with at least 1 female or a maximum of 6 players with at least 1 female.
+Each team consists of a minimum of 4 players, with 2 of each gender on the ice at one time.

 - Each team will designate one captain.
 He/she will be the only individual to discuss with the officials.